kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

    postgres=#
    ```

-4. Run this command in Postgres CLI to list the orders that have started the order fulfillment process:
+5. Run this command in Postgres CLI to list the orders that have started the order fulfillment process:

    ```sql
    select orderid from OrderFulfillment;
    ```

-   You should see 2 orders in the table and should match the orders listed in the application log.
+   You should see two orders in the table that match the orders listed in the application log.

    ::: tip
    If you're stuck with the output and can't exit, press `q` to exit.
 You're likely in paging mode because the output has overflowed.
    :::

-5. Exit Postgres CLI by running the command:
+6. Exit Postgres CLI by running the command:

    ```
    exit
    ```

-::: tip Alternative Ways to Kickstart the Order Fulfillment Process
+::: info Alternative Ways to Kickstart the Order Fulfillment Process
-Inserting a record to a relational database is just one of the many ways to kickstart the order fulfillment process.
+Inserting a record into a relational database is just one of the many ways to kickstart the order fulfillment process.
 Alternatively, the order processor could have also triggered this by:

 - Making a REST call to the order fulfillment API
 - Publishing a message to a message broker
-- Sending an email to a staff to manually kickstart the process
+- Sending an email to a the fulfillment department to manually kickstart the process
 - Appending an event to a OrderFufillment stream in KurrentDB
 - etc.

-For demonstration purposes in this tutorial, an insert to a table would suffice.
+For demonstration purposes in this tutorial, an insert into a table would suffice.
 :::

 ## Step 7.
 Examine the Order Processor Application Codebase